-- 5. When the data block has been recorded, suppress the first 3 unneeded WDS pulses. - 6.
-During the fourth WDS apply the CRCC character to the WRITE DATA inputs.
-See below for information on generating the CRCC.
-After writing the CRCC suppress WDS for the remainder of the operation. - 7.
-Four WDS intervals later (eighth pulse after data) generate a two micro-second pulse on the WRITE AMPLIFIER RESET (WARS) input.
+- 7. Four WDS intervals later (eighth pulse after data) generate a two microsecond pulse on the WRITE AMPLIFIER RESET (WARS) input.
 This writes the LRCC on the tape. - Proceed to step 9 for single gap machines.
 If the machine is a dual gap (read-after-write) unit, wait until the end of the block is observed by the read circuitry (approximately 12 milliseconds). - 9.
 Generate a post-record delay of 6.0 milliseconds.
-This delay ensures erasure of any previously written data. - 10.
-Set the SFC input false after the post-record delay.
+This delay ensures erasure of any previously written data. - Set the SFC input false after the post-record delay.
 The tape will decelerate and come to rest within 32 milliseconds.
+Do not apply any motion commands during the deceleration period.